dannymcq2/6weatherboard/README.md

 ## Installation

-No need for installation as the application is accessible at this following link :
+No need for installation as the application is accessible at the following link : https://dannymcq2.github.io/6weatherboard/

 ## Usage